HugoTby/ErrorFiles/README.md

 ```bash
 service apache2 restart
 ```
+The last step is to drag and drop the content of this repository into the folders you just created.

 Once the installation is complete, have fun testing your error pages!
 Here is an example code to test these pages.